DanielHernandezGalvez/DanielHernandezGalvez/README.md

 -Graphic design

-👯 I am working as a freelance forntEnd developer in an ecommerce for a company in Peru
+👯 I am working as a freelance forntEnd developer

 ⭐ I wish I could work in a formal position as a frontend developer